ChungBIOS/chungOS/kat0.md

-Beauty is defined as something that draws you in.
+## Quotes from my friend Katy Turner

-We are drawn to beautiful things.
+“Beauty is defined as something that draws you in.“ “We are drawn to beautiful things.”

-You have to go through the shit to find the sunshine
+“You have to go through the shit to find the sunshine”

-All the things
+“All the things”